genomicsclass/labs/intro/introduction.Rmd

 ## How Is This Book Different?

 While statistics textbooks focus on mathematics, this book focuses on using a computer to perform data analysis.
+This book follows the approach of [Stat Labs](https://www.stat.berkeley.edu/~statlabs/), by Deborah Nolan and Terry Speed.
-Instead of explaining the mathematics and theory, and then showing examples, we start by stating a practical data-related challenge.
-We then supply computer code that provides a solution to the problem and helps illustrate the concepts behind the solution.
+Instead of explaining the
+mathematics and theory, and then showing examples, we start by stating a practical data-related challenge.
+This book also includes the computer code that provides a solution to the problem and helps illustrate the concepts behind the solution.
 By running the code yourself, and seeing data generation and analysis happen live, you will get a better intuition for the concepts, the mathematics, and the theory.